unexpectedpanda/retool/readme.md

 Anything with less content is by definition secondary.
 This is also why I added the [superset](#Supersets) option.

-#### What do the warnings about clones and parents not matching mean?
+#### What do the warnings about clones and parents not not being found mean?
+There are two reasons these warnings could appear.
+The first is that you've used one of the options, like `-d` to remove demos, and as a result that title is no longer found in the dat.

-This will likely happen if the version of the Redump dat you're using doesn't match the one that the clone lists were compiled from.
+The second is if the version of the Redump dat you're using doesn't match the one that the clone lists were compiled from.
 A 1G1R dat file will still be generated, it just means Redump renamed or removed something, and so a parent/clone relationship was lost.

 The older the `_*.py` files get, the less accurate the 1G1R dat becomes